403rbidden/Scripting-en-Linux/SysInspector/README.md

     ```

 ### Warning
-⚠️
-Permissions: The script requires administrative privileges.
+- **Permissions:** The script requires administrative privileges.
 Ensure that you have the necessary permissions to execute the script.

 ### User Confirmation
 - Upon running the script, you will be prompted to confirm whether you want to proceed with the operations.
 Respond with 'y' (yes) or 'n' (no).

 ### Error Handling
-If errors occur during execution, an error log will be generated.
+- If errors occur during execution, an error log will be generated.
 Please review the log located in `~/Documents/SysInspector_Error` for details.

 ### Additional Information
-- ASCII Art Banner: The script begins with an ASCII art banner for a visually engaging experience.
+- **ASCII Art Banner:** The script begins with an ASCII art banner for a visually engaging experience.
-- Colored Messages: The script uses colored messages for better readability.
+- **Colored Messages:** The script uses colored messages for better readability.

 ## Author
 This script has been created by María Jesús (MJ) Ocaña Rodríguez, Aka.
 403rbidden.